WishingWell13/WishingWell13/README.md

 😄 Pronouns: He/him/his

-⚡ Fun fact: I am a Residential Assistant for Revelle College!
+⚡ Fun fact: I am a Residential Assistant for Revelle College at UC San Diego!

 <!--
 **WishingWell13/WishingWell13** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.